1. IEEE Signal Processing Magazine

 (SPCOM TC Newsletter Subcommittee chair)

-All of these SPCOM TC technical areas of interest were covered in the 115 papers presented at the 11 SPCOM track sessions, the two joint SAM/SPCOM sessions (on Communication Networks and Relay-Assisted Communications) and the three joint SPTM/SPCOM sessions (two on Sampling, Sparsity and Reconstruction, and one on Adaptive Filtering) held at the ICASSP12 conference in Kyoto.
-The SPCOM TC will in turn review those papers that will be submitted to the SPCOM track of the ICASSP13 conference in Vancouver.
+All of these SPCOM TC technical areas of interest were covered in the 206 papers (selected from a total of 386 submissions) presented at the 19 SPCOM track sessions held at the ICASSP 2013 conference in Vancouver, Canada, last May.
+The SPCOM TC will in turn review those papers that will be submitted to the SPCOM track of the ICASSP 2014 conference in Florence.

-One of the TC tasks is the nomination of candidates to Best Paper as well as Young Author Best Paper Awards of the SPS.
-To this end, SPCOM TC members scanned a total of 337 papers in the SPCOM area.
-As a result of this first round of scan review, each of a total of 44 candidate papers underwent peer review by at least two TC members; in this way, over 35,000 words of review were generated.
-At the time of writing a voting process was being carried out based on this input, as well as for the nomination of candidates for the Magazine Best Paper Award, and the Society and Technical Achievement Awards.
+One of the TC tasks is the nomination of candidates to Best Paper as well as Young Author Best Paper Awards of the IEEE Signal Processing Society (SPS).
+To this end, SPCOM TC members scanned a total of 313 papers in the SPCOM area.
+As a result of this first round of scan review, each of a total of 19 candidate papers underwent peer review by at least two TC members; in this way, over 29,000 words of review were generated.
+Based on this input a voting process was carried out, consisting of three voting rounds.
+A ballot containing the reviews and nomination statements was sent to eligible members of the TC, who each had 3 votes.
+The top 3 papers (for BPA) and 2 papers (for YABPA) entered a run-off to select the TC's nominee.
+In the run-off, each eligible TC member had a single vote.
+Finally, a consensus vote was held for the nominees.
+Voting procedures were also carried out for the nomination of candidates for the IEEE Signal Processing Magazine Best Paper Award as well as the IEEE Signal Processing Letters Award.

 For further information, please visit the SPCOM TC webpage.